 Wyoming DECA – Wyoming DECA, a 501(c)(3) non-profit organization, is the state association of DECA for Wyoming State.
 Wyoming DECA is represented by students across the state.

-Wyoming DECA Board of Directors – Wyoming DECA’s board of directors is a four-member group comprised of business representatives, community members, and DECA advisors who act in an advisory capacity to Wyoming DECA.
+Wyoming DECA Board of Directors – Wyoming DECA’s board of directors is comprised of business representatives, community members, and DECA advisors who act in an advisory capacity to Wyoming DECA.

 Western Region DECA – State associations are grouped together as regions (Western, Central, North Atlantic, and Southern).
 Washington DECA is one of thirteen states plus Guam that comprise Western Region DECA.
 For more information about Western Region DECA, visit http://www.wrdeca.org/WRLC_2011.html.